 A mailbox provider looks up your BIMI text file when the email message is received and attaches the specified image to your message in the inbox.

 IP (internet protocol) address is a unique address that identifies a device (computer or server) on the Internet or a local network.
 When you start using a hosted transactional or bulk email marketing service, by default, your emails are being sent from a group of servers with different IP addresses, and that group of servers is shared by multiple senders like you.
 So your emails use a “shared IP pool” and the reputation of those shared IP addresses is shared as well.

 The biggest factor in IP reputation is whether it’s blacklisted, which happens when emails sent from a given IP get flagged as “Spam” by the recipients.
 If the % of complaints is high enough, the IP gets blacklisted and may get blocked by ISPs.

 You can benefit from a dedicated IP address IF:

-- You have built up a sizable list (over 10,000 subscribers) and ready to engage it with high quality content.
+- You have built up a sizable list (over 20,000 subscribers) and ready to engage it with high quality content

-Unfortunately, low volume senders are limited in their options because most ESPs don’t offer an option to get a dedicated IP address on lower pricing tiers.
-And if you use an ESP that does offer access to a dedicated IP, it may come with a hefty price tag (for example $59 per IP per month at MailGun).
-If you use an ESP that runs on Amazon SES, like BigMailer, you can request a dedicated IP(s) from Amazon anytime, at a cost of $25 per IP per month.
-Check out our comparison of bulk email marketing services to see how different providers accommodate use of dedicated IP addresses.
+Unfortunately, low volume senders are limited in their options because most low cost bulk email marketing service providers don’t offer an option to get a dedicated IP address on lower pricing tiers.
+And if you use an ESP that does offer access to a dedicated IP, it may come with a hefty price tag (for example $250 per IP at ConvertKit).
+If you use an ESP that runs on Amazon SES, like BigMailer, you can request a dedicated IP(s) from Amazon anytime, at a low cost of $25 per IP per month.

 Happy email marketing.